-Paul writes much about the internal workings of the church in 1 Corinthians 12-14, and in this section of the Bible spiritual gifts are explained in some detail.
-In fact, Paul shares the primary purpose of spiritual gifts, and the message is so important he repeats it.
+Paul writes much about the internal workings of the church in 1 Corinthians 12-14.
+Spiritual gifts are explained in some detail in this section.
+The primary purpose of spiritual gifts is repeated.
 Check it out.

 So with yourselves, since you are eager for manifestations of the Spirit, strive to excel in building up the church.